zs7779/TinyTwitter/README.md

 # TinyTwitter

-This is a personal project with Vue/Django/Postgres, trying to reacreate some of Twitter's interesting functions.
+This is a personal project with Vue/Django, trying to recreate some of Twitter's interesting functions.

-Try the demo at https://tinytwitter.zhaosean.com/ **This website for demo only, it's content is not moderated and could be periodically purged!**
+Try the demo at https://tinytwitter.zhaosean.com/ **This website for demo only, its content is not moderated and could be periodically purged!**

 If you'd like to run this code on your machine, clone this directory (check out the green "Code" button), and go to it in the command line `cd <repository path>`.